Bairdo/gasket/docs/README.authenication.md

     port_faucet-1_3:
         # This acl is equalivant to the above 1 & 2.
-        # The acl can contain rules (as below), or pointers to lists of rules ( 1 & 2) if the rules are repeating.
+        # The acl can contain rules (as below), or anchors to lists of rules ( 1 & 2) if the rules are repeating.
         - rule:
             dl_type: 0x888e
             actions: